arduino/docs-content/content/arduino-cloud/08.arduino-cloud-cli/07.getting-started/arduino-cloud-cli.md

 ### Create Dashboard

 Dashboards can only be created from a template.
 Supported dashboard template formats are `.json` and `.yaml`.
-The name parameter is optional.
+The `--name` parameter is optional.
 If it is provided, then it overrides the name retrieved from the template.

-The `--override` flag can be used to override the template `thing_id` placeholder with the actual ID of the thing to be used.
+The `--override` flag is used to override the template `thing_id` placeholder with the actual ID of the Thing to be used.

 ```
-arduino-cloud-cli dashboard create --name <dashboardName> --template <template.(json|yaml)> --override <thing-0>=<actualThingID>,<thing-1>=<otherActualThingID>
+arduino-cloud-cli dashboard create
+--name <dashboardName>
+--template <template.(json|yaml)>
+--override <thing-0>=<actualThingID-0>,
+<thing-1>=<actualThingID-1>
 ```

+Note that the `dashboard create` command requires a Thing ID, which is why we need to use the `--override` option.

+- `<thing-0>` is the **Thing name** you have in a template file that you have obtained using "dashboard extract".
+Note that in the command provided above, you can create a dashboard from more than one Thing.
+- `<actualThingID-0>` is the **Thing ID**, which is something like `8121w624-9d23-425f-6420-13e46214917b `

 ## OTA (Over-The-Air)